semgrep/bento/README.md

 Usage: bento [OPTIONS] COMMAND [ARGS]...

 Options:
-  --version  Show current Bento version.
+  - if it finds results (see <link to exit codes>) ersion  Show current Bento version.
   --agree    Automatically agree to terms of service.
   --help     Show this message and exit.